pugjs/pug-en/src/language/tags.md

 # Tags

-By default, text at the start of a line (or after only white space) represents an html tag.
-Indented tags are nested, creating the tree like structure of html.
+By default, text at the start of a line (or after only white space) represents an HTML tag.
+Indented tags are nested, creating the tree structure of HTML.

 ```pug-preview
 ul